 The Nelson Arms dates from the 16th century and is situated in the picturesque town of Farnham, Surrey.
 The pub offers exceptional Food, friendly service and real ales kept to the very highest standard.
-In the summer the pub hosts barbecue's in the long balmy evenings, and in the winter has a roaring open fire to warm the spirit.
+In the summer the pub hosts barbecue's in the long balmy evenings,in the winter has a roaring open fire to warm the spirit and sensational Sunday Roasts all year round!

 The History of the Nelson Arms